Known Issues - Java Add-in

 The UFT One test can close only the selected tab.
 It cannot close all tabs in one step.

 The display scaling must be set to 100% for UFT One to identify objects in JavaFX applications.

-Setting the scaling to 125% or 150% will cause UFT One to recognize objects as Standard Windows objects instead of Java.
+Setting the scaling to 125% or 150% may cause UFT One to recognize objects as Standard Windows objects instead of Java.